 - Check in time for Kennebec Whitewater Adventures is 7:45am at The Forks Resort Center.

-- Check in time for Dead River Whitewater Adventure is between 8:00am and 8:30am at The Forks Resort Center.
+- Check in time for Dead River Whitewater Adventure is between 8:00am and 8:30am at The Forks Resort Center Basecamp.

-- Check in time for Penobscot Whitewater Adventures is 7:00am at The Penobscot Outdoor Center.
+- Check in time for Penobscot Whitewater Adventures is 7:30am at Abol Bridge Campground Basecamp.